-As at 31 December 2022, the Group's investment consists solely of a non-controlling interest in SIGC LLC (formerly Whistle Investors III LLC) which was organised to invest in the STC.
-With SIGC LLC's balance sheet being measured at fair value, the NAV of SIGC LLC provides the best estimate of fair value for the Investment Partnership's investment in SIGC LLC.
-As at the year end, SIGC LLC's investment, via an intermediary, consisted of its non-controlling interest in Newbury Investors LLC ("Newbury").
+As at 31 December 2023, the Group's investment consists solely of a non-controlling interest in SIGC LLC which was organised to invest in the STC.
+With SIGC LLC's balance sheet being measured at fair value, the NAV of SIGC LLC provides the best estimate of fair value for the Company's investment in SIGC LLC.

+SIGC LLC's investment, via an intermediary, consisted of its non-controlling interest in Newbury Investors LLC ("Newbury").
 Newbury's investment in the STC consisted of both common stock of Navient and of the Company.

 The Investment Manager continually evaluates the optimal allocation of Newbury's ownership of shares in Navient versus those of the Company.
 The Investment Manager may from time to time buy or sell shares in Navient and the Company to adjust the allocation.
 Some of the factors in the allocation decision include the relative liquidity of the shares of Navient and the Company, the discount to net asset value at which the Company's shares trade and various tactical considerations, and general market conditions.
-Furthermore, the level III investments disclosed in the financial statements are solely comprised of the Group's non-controlling interest in SIGC LLC.
-The value of those investments equated to the Group's maximum exposure to loss from the SIGC LLC and Newbury.
+Furthermore, the Level III investments disclosed in the financial statements are solely comprised of the Group's non-controlling interest in SIGC LLC.
+The value of those investments equated to the Company's maximum exposure to loss from the SIGC LLC and Newbury.